zetaPRIME/MultiBound2/readme.md

 ## What does this do that MultiBound v0.x doesn't?
 MultiBound 2 is built on C++17 and Qt 5.x instead of C# and the pile of crust that is GTK#.
 This results in far better UI polish, as well as (likely) a smaller memory footprint.

-Additionally, MultiBound 2 can automatically install/update Steam Workshop mods for you without having to launch Steam, or even have the Steam version of Starbound at all.
+Additionally, MultiBound 2 can automatically install/update Steam Workshop mods for you without having to launch Steam.
 (This happens automatically on installing or updating from a Workshop collection.)
+Note: This functionality requires access to a Steam account that owns Starbound.
+You should only need to do this once, and your login information is not saved to disk.

 ## Installing and running
 - **Windows:** Unzip anywhere writable and double-click `multibound.exe`.